chanontpy/Embedding-and-trajectories-of-temporal-networks/README.md

 - `import matplotlib.pyplot as plt`

 ## Functions
 - `Adjacency`: to create an adjacency matrix at each time step, where at least one event occurs between a pair of nodes.
+The input is a list of time-stamped contact events.
 - `ComputeBk`: use the tie-decay matrix at from the previous time step to compute the tie-decay matrix of the current time step.
 - `Tie_decay_matrices`: by using `ComputeBk`, this function computes tie-decay matrices of multiple time steps.
 Note that the index starts at $1$.
 - `Find_eigenpair`: compute eigenvalues and eigenvectors of a matrix.